 Output (typical):

-TrimExcess() does the opposite: it shrinks the bucket array to fit the current count, which can save memory after you've removed a lot of entries.
-It's rarely worth calling because dictionaries don't usually live long enough for that to matter, but it exists for the case where it does.
+TrimExcess() does the opposite: it shrinks the bucket array to fit the current count, which can save memory after many entries have been removed.
+It's rarely necessary because dictionaries don't usually live long enough for that to matter, but it exists for the cases that need it.

 Dictionary<TKey, TValue> is not thread-safe.
 Reading and writing it from multiple threads at the same time, or even writing from one thread while another reads, can corrupt the bucket array and produce undefined behavior, including infinite loops inside the dictionary's own code.